 • Each accepted film is entitled to two (2) VIP passes, giving free access to all events and screenings (subject to availability) at the Festival.
 These passes are non-transferable and must be worn at all times in clear view.
 Passes are not sent by mail, but must be picked up in person at the designated Festival site.

 • RRIFF promotes the schedule of screenings via media including newspapers, emails, television and radio.
 RRIFF encourages filmmakers to help promote their films by promoting their screening(s) to industry professionals, distributors, the press and the general public.

 • For entries selected to the 2021 Festival, an exhibition print or video of the film in proper format (DCP, Bluray or File (MP4 or MOV (H.264)) must be received by RRIFF no later than April 30, 2021.
 We do not currently have DCP capability on all screens, so alternate formats are preferable in most cases.
 Failure to comply with technical specifications may result in the removal of the film from Festival competition.

 • Filmmakers may not install banners or posters at the theaters without the official authorization of RRIFF.

 • The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.
-The individual or corporation submitting this film additionally grants the RiverRun International Film Festival the right to one or more public screenings of the entry during the dates of March 26 - April 5.
-Entries that are not completed or available for screening must pull their entry prior to January 1, 2020 or the film will be screened as entered.
+The individual or corporation submitting this film additionally grants the RiverRun International Film Festival the right to one or more public screenings of the entry during the Festival.
+Entries that are not completed or available for screening must pull their entry prior to January 1, 2021 or the film will be screened as entered.

 The management of the RiverRun International Film Festival reserves the right to decide all questions regarding rules and regulations.
 Submission of a film constitutes that the filmmaker accepts the rules and regulations set forth herein.